Christian Care Ministry: Exemption from the Affordable Care Act Mandate

-When healthcare reform was up for debate in 2010, public interest in faith based bill sharing programs like Medi-Share grew by 150 percent.
-Since the passage of the Affordable Care Act Medi-Share membership rates have risen.
+When healthcare reform was up for debate in 2010, public interest in faith based bill-sharing programs like Medi-Share grew by 150 percent.
+Since the passage of the Affordable Care Act, Medi-Share membership rates have risen.
 Prior to passage of the ACA, annual membership grew at a rate of 10 percent per year.
-Since the bill's passage, Medi-Share membership is up 15 percent per year.
+Since the bill's passage, Medi-Share membership has increased by 15 percent per year.